 Input Description Abort Job Name The name of the job to be aborted.
 The specified name must exactly match the job name as displayed by the WhereScape RED Scheduler.
 The specified job must be in a running or failed state in order to be aborted.
 Job Instance Identifier Unique identifier of the running job (that may be in a failed state).
 Abort Job Message Text Custom message text to be recorded in the WhereScape RED Audit Log for the aborted job and the WhereScape RED Task Log for each aborted task.

-Output Description

-Result Output Result Number [ORACLE only]:

-Number[ORACLE • 1 Success.

-only] • -2 Error. e.g. Due to inva lid job name or job not running.
+Output Description Result Number[ORACLE only] Output Result Number [ORACLE only]: 1 Success. -2 Error. e.g. Due to invalid job name or job not running. -3 Fatal/Unexpected Error.

-• -3 Fatal/Unexpected Erro or.

 SQL Server Parameters: Ws_Job_Abort Callable Routine Type: PROCEDURE.